-AMBAG received approximately \$325,000 in SB 1 funding for FY 2019-2020.
+AMBAG received approximately \$324,884 in SB 1 funding for FY 2020-2021.
 In addition, AMBAG will receive a formula based apportionment of SB 1 funding annually for the next 10 years.
 This funding will assist in conducting local and regional multimodal transportation and land use planning that further AMBAG's Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS), contribute to the State's greenhouse gas (GHG) reduction goals and targets, and other sustainability goals.

 There were a number of focus areas during the fiscal year that are ongoing.
-AMBAG initiated the 2045 Metropolitan Plan/Sustainable Communities Strategy (MTP/SCS).
+AMBAG continued the development of the 2045 Metropolitan Plan/Sustainable Communities Strategy (MTP/SCS).
 The MTP is the federally mandated long-range transportation plan for the Monterey Bay Area Region.
 This plan lays out a financially constrained list of transportation projects over the next 20 plus years that will enhance regional mobility as well as reduce greenhouse gas emissions.
 Given the size and complexity of our region, the MTP by necessity is a living document that must be adjusted on a regular basis to keep it valid, relevant, and in accordance with new challenges and opportunities.
 Accordingly, it may be amended occasionally between major updates, to ensure major projects being planned and implemented in the region remain consistent with the prevailing MTP.
-The 2045 MTP/SCS is expected to be adopted in June 2022.
+The draft 2045 MTP/SCS is scheduled to be released in November 2021 and adopted in June 2022.

-AMBAG continued work on the SB 1 Adaptation grant to evaluate and identify the transportation needs, including the ultimate corridor concept in the Central Coast Highway 1 corridor near Elkhorn Slough area, while protecting and integrating the environmental needs of this unique corridor.
-This work will continue through August 2020.
+AMBAG completed work on the SB 1 Adaptation grant to evaluate and identify the transportation needs, including the ultimate corridor concept in the Central Coast Highway 1 corridor near Elkhorn Slough area, while protecting and integrating the environmental needs of this unique corridor.
+This work was finalized in August 2020.

 Another focus area is the Regional Growth Forecast (RGF).
 The RGF projects the region's population, employment and housing numbers for the tri-county area of Monterey, San Benito and Santa Cruz Counties.
 The purpose of the RGF is to show likely changes in employment, population and housing in the region by 2045, based on the most current information available.
 This forecast is used to inform regional and local planning projects such as the MTP/SCS, transportation projects, corridor studies and economic activity analyses.
 Results from this forecast are used as inputs in the AMBAG's Regional Travel Demand Model (RTDM) to forecast travel patterns.
-The 2022 RGF is scheduled to be accepted for planning purposes in fall 2020.
+The 2022 RGF was accepted by the AMBAG Board for planning purposes in November 2020.

 Biennially, AMBAG updates the Metropolitan Transportation Improvement Program (MTIP) for Monterey, San Benito and Santa Cruz Counties.
-The MTIP is a four-year transportation project programing document necessary to bring state and federal transportation funds to the region.
-The MTIP is a short-term component of the MTP and is developed to be consistent with AMBAG's adopted MTP for the tri-county (Monterey, Santa Cruz and San Benito Counties) Metropolitan Planning Region.
-The MTIP is the region's short-range transportation programming document and contains transportation improvement projects including public mass transit, highway, local road, bicycle, and pedestrian projects proposed for funding based on anticipated available federal, state and local funding over the next four years (federal fiscal year (FFY) 2018-2019 to FFY 2021-2022).
+The MTIP is AMBAG's transportation project programing document necessary to bring state and federal transportation funds to the region.
+It is the short-term component of the MTP and is developed to be consistent with AMBAG's adopted MTP for the tri-county (Monterey, Santa Cruz and San Benito Counties) Metropolitan Planning Region.
+The MTIP contains transportation improvement projects including public mass transit, highway, local road, bicycle, and pedestrian projects proposed for funding based on anticipated available federal, state and local funding to be implemented over the next four years (federal fiscal year (FFY) 2020-2021 to FFY 2023-2024).